cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 ######Exploitability
 Easy
 ######Abstract
 Usually an application verifies a user's function level access before making the functionality visible in the UI.
 However, the application should also make an authorisation check on the server whenever that function is accessed.
-If that request is not verfified then attacks will be able to exploit that and forge requests that will enablee them to access functionality without proper authorization. [#1, page 6]
+If that request is not verified then attacks will be able to exploit that and forge requests that will enable them to access functionality without proper authorization. [#1, page 6]
 ######Specific findings
 * Using the extensions app Postman in Google Chrome, it is possible to make a POST request to the functionality message/delete without any authorisation and get an “OK” returned in the body.
 * It is also possible for a not-logged in user to access the message board by typing “/message” into the URL field.